A Complete Idiot's Guide to Cuba

 Passport

 As in all countries, a passport is required to enter Cuba.
 If you have more than one passport because you have double citizenship, for example, you must take into account that you will have to leave Cuba with the same passport with which you entered.
 Avoid going out with this document.
 It is an important document and losing it involves complicated and expensive procedures at your embassy, besides you will not be able to leave Cuba until you have your new passport, although, in this case, most embassies give out provisional travel documents, but they are not free!
-The one from Canada, for example, costs 70 cucs.
 To identify yourself on the street, your identity card is sufficient and at most you can circulate with a photocopy of your passport.
 You will only need the original if you go to the bank or do something like extending your visa.

 Tourist's Visa

 Make sure that your visa has the stamp of your travel agency or airport agency because visas without a stamp are not valid.
-One of our clients had to buy the visa back at Madrid airport because when he bought it at Rome airport it did not have a stamp.
+One of our clients had to buy the visa back at Madrid airport because when he bought it in Rome, it did not have a stamp.
 Still, avoid going out on the street with your visa.
 This document only serves to enter and leave Cuba or to extend your stay.
-No national police officer will require you to show your visa, unless he's an immigration police officer.
+No national police officer will require you to show your visa, unless he's an immigration police officer and have special reasons to do so.
 You will have to deal with these officers only if you commit a crime or are involved in a criminal problem.

 Although rarely needed as an identification document, the tourist visa is a mandatory document in Cuba, which everyone must take out, even children.
 In case of loss, immediately notify the nearest immigration office, they will notify the airport agents, who will make you a duplicate.
 If you happen to leave your visa at home or at the hotel and you arrive at the airport without it, tell the immigration agents that you lost it, because if you say that it stayed with you, they will force you to go and look for it, and you will miss your flight!